 Memory dysfunction represents one of the most common cognitive complaints in patients with epilepsy, and significantly impairs quality of life.
 Our work aims to (1) better characterize memory function in the context of everyday life, and (2) remediate memory impairment, through rigorous exploration of the mechanisms of memory, its dysfunction, and potential therapeutic techniques.
 We use a variety of tools, including cognitive testing, invasive and scalp EEG, and neurostimulation.
-We hope to translate the insights gained from cognitive neuroscience and basic neuroscience into the clinical realm.
+We strive to translate the insights gained from cognitive neuroscience and basic neuroscience into clinically meaningful applications, to benefit not only patients with epilepsy as well as others who suffer from memory impairment.
 Our lab’s main research goals are:

 1. To characterize the diverse repertoire of memory functions (and their failures) in epilepsy patients in everyday life.
 We seek to develop cognitive tasks which represent the range of computations that occur (and fail) in everyday life, which may not be captured in conventional neuropsychological batteries.
 We are interested in characterizing the contribution of non-dominant temporal lobe to memory function.
 We are also developing methods of testing memory performance over more behaviorally meaningful timescales (hours and days), compared to those typically utilized in clinical and research settings (seconds to minutes).